Wifelike

 Story & Plot Summary: Wifelike

-Quick Plot Summary: Wifelike is a Science Fiction, Mystery, Thriller film that explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2022, Wifelike is a Science Fiction, Mystery, Thriller film directed by James Bird.
+The narrative explores futuristic concepts and technological possibilities while examining humanity.
+This summary provides a scannable look at the movie's central conflict involving Elena Kampouris.

 Story Breakdown